Our Aim and Policy

 Karuna Foundation, Nepal

-As the project was being rolled out throughout the whole Province One, Foundation Het Bosje was asked to support the development of a Karuna training institute to educate government and Karuna workers to run the project.
+As the project was being rolled out throughout the whole of Koshi Province (previous Province One), with financing by government and several other donors, Foundation Het Bosje was asked to support the development of a Karuna training institute that aims to educate Government and Karuna workers to run the project, also through e-learning.
+A further specified proposal for what is now called the Knowledge and Evidence Lab is being awaited.

 Alvan Tsarik, Gyumri, Armenia